 Built in 1909, the Jami-Ul-Alfar mosque has a peculiar red and white brick construction that can be spotted from a distance.
 The candy stripes intrigued me particularly and I managed to peek inside its vaulted interior to see what local Muslims were doing.
 They were respectful but they did eye my bare knees.
 I was embarrassed not to have dressed accordingly.

-Hindu temples in Sri Lanka are known as “Kovils” and almost all of them has a unique character.
+Hindu temples in Sri Lanka are known as “Kovils” and almost all of them have a unique character.
 The temple’s facades have conical entrances that team with the statues of Hindu Gods and their deities.
 It almost seemed to me as if each temple is carved out of a giant stone and every little detail is chiseled out of its fabric.
 Of course, that could be a speculation, but overall, it does give you that feeling.
 There was a slight sadness lingering on the face of each statue.
 They weren’t maintained enough and I could only imagine how grand they’d look if they are kept with care.

 In contrast to the old Kathiresan Hindu Temples, the new ones were garishly painted and comparing both of them gave me an idea of how beautiful the old temples would have been.